plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.3 Amending the Circle Lead Rôle

-A Circle may not add Redevabilités or other functions to its own Circle Lead Rôle, nor change the Rôle’s Purpose, nor remove the Rôle.
-A Circle may remove any Redevabilités, Domains, authorities, or functions of its Circle Lead Rôle.
+A Circle may not add Redevabilités or other functions to its own Circle Lead Rôle, nor change the Rôle’s Raison d’Être, nor remove the Rôle.
+A Circle may remove any Redevabilités, Domaines, authorities, or functions of its Circle Lead Rôle.
 It can do this either by placing them on another Rôle in the Circle, or by defining an alternate means of enacting them.
 Doing this automatically removes the relevant element from the Circle Lead Rôle, for as long as the delegation remains in place.

 ### 1.5 Circle Members